GWU-BMI/RED/README.md

 (Assuming the jar file is named RED-2015.9.0-b2015-10-31T23-59-59-jar-with-dependencies.jar)

-> java -jar RED-2015.9.0-b2015-10-31T23-59-59-jar-with-dependencies.jar gov.va.research.red.ex.REDExtractor painscore.model vtt *.vtt
+> java -jar RED-2015.9.0-b2015-10-31T23-59-59-jar-with-dependencies.jar gov.va.research.red.ex.REDExtractor painscore.model docs *.txt

-This would use the model stored in the file *painscore.model* to extract values from all files in the *vtt* directory whose names end in *.vtt*.
+This would use the model stored in the file *painscore.model* to extract values from all files in the *docs* directory whose names end in *.txt*.